The Lead/Opportunity Conversions Model

-No matter how many employees you have, turnover happens, and when it does, that dollar cost of employee turnover is much higher than many realize.
-It costs about 50% of an entry-level employee’s salary, 125% of a mid-level employee’s salary, and 200% of an executive’s salary just to replace that employee.
+No matter how many employees you have turnover happens, and the dollar cost of employee turnover is much higher than many realize.
+It costs about 50% of an entry-level employee’s salary, 125% of a mid-level employee’s salary and 200% of an executive’s salary just to replace that employee.
 Interviews, sign-on bonuses and lost productivity are enough to quickly skyrocket the costs associated with losing a team member.
-Not only that, the brand experience (BX) is directly affected by the cross-pollinated experiences of both an employee experience (EX) and customer experience (CX).
-In terms of correlation, we can map out and pinpoint the exact areas and friction points brands must rectify in order to stay competitive and to decrease the propensity for employees to churn metric while at the same time strengthening the areas which are key to employee retention.
-All of this modeling is based on sophisticated and intelligent data looping processes which can be championed by every single layer of an organization.
+Not only that, the brand experience (BX) is directly affected by the cross-pollinated experiences of both employee experience (EX) and customer experience (CX).
+In terms of correlation, we can map out and pinpoint the exact areas and friction points brands must rectify in order to stay competitive and decrease the propensity for employees to churn metric while at the same time strengthening areas that are key to employee retention.
+All of this modeling is based on sophisticated and intelligent data looping processes that can be championed by every single layer of an organization.

 Having a machine learning model in place to help boost retention via predictive analytics is one of the biggest assets any organization can have in their back pocket.
-We know because we recently had the honor and privilege of working with one of the most forward-thinking executives on the planet, Elisa Garn, the Vice President of Human Resources and Talent for Christopherson Business Travel.
+We know because we recently had the honor and privilege of working with Elisa Garn, Vice President of Human Resources and Talent for Christopherson Business Travel and one of the most forward-thinking executives on the planet.
 She and her team went through our LevelNext MasterClass Workshop on Modern Business Transformation with the goal of understanding how to lay the foundation for boosting retention via the core components we teach during these workshops.
-These components included our modified Hoshin process methodology, empathy mapping, as well as customer and employee journey analytics.
+These components included our modified Hoshin process methodology and empathy mapping, as well as customer and employee journey analytics.

 Garn’s company attended this training with a clear goal — building out and refining their company vision to ensure brand stickiness at the employee level.
 The goal in doing this was to align their employees with their customers and improve the overall experience while lowering their propensity to churn.
 Here’s what Garn had to say about how she’s applied her learning to improving employee retention.

-In the past, she and her team had used annual reviews and exit interviews to determine engagement and identify problem areas.
-The problem with this approach is that once they got the data they needed, it was often too late.
-They needed a way to find the employees at risk of leaving and how to target those employees with incentives that would drive them to stay.
-Using the employee journey analytics specifically, we are able to help her and her team start to decipher out a few critical factors:
+In the past, she and her team used annual reviews and exit interviews to determine engagement and identify problem areas.
+The problem with this approach is that, by the time they got the data they needed, it was often too late.
+They needed a way to find the employees at risk of leaving and target those employees with incentives that would drive them to stay.
+Using employee journey analytics specifically, we were able to help her and her team decipher a few critical factors:

-Garn and her team bring back what they learned to the CEO and are ideating on how to best articulate their vision to improve employee experiences and reduce churn.
-In doing so, they’re equipped to start leveraging their data to get answers to some of the hardest questions they encounter.
+Garn and her team brought back what they learned to their CEO and are now ideating the best ways to articulate their vision to improve employee experiences and reduce churn.
+They’re now equipped to start leveraging their data to get answers to some of the hardest questions they encounter.
 By tracking who has a higher propensity to churn, Garn and her team can intervene before they talk to an employee during an exit interview and subsequently increase the odds of retaining their top talent.

-Many companies, like Garn’s, already have a healthy amount of data about their employees including demographics and psychographics.
+Like Garn’s company, many organizations already have a healthy amount of data about their employees, including demographics and psychographics.
 For a propensity to churn model, some of the most critical factors to analyze include: